mortehu/gptcli/README.md

 ## Features

-- Interact with OpenAI API using different models and temperature settings.
-- Optionally add a prompt prefix to your text.
 - Edit existing files with the help of the GPT model by describing the changes in plain English.
 - Store the history of prompts and responses in a local SQLite database.